Jimmy Panetta

 James Varni Panetta (/pəˈnɛtə/ pə-NEH-tə; born October 1, 1969) is an American lawyer, politician, and former Navy intelligence officer from the state of California.

 A member of the Democratic Party, he is the U.S. representative for California's 19th congressional district.
-From north to south, the northern most district includes southeast San Jose, continuing southbound, Santa Cruz, Monterey, Carmel-by-the-Sea, and finally far inland to just one city in San Luis Obispo County, Paso Robles which is correctly part of California's "Central Coast" region.
+From north to south, the northernmost district includes southeast San Jose, continuing southbound, Santa Cruz, Monterey, Carmel-by-the-Sea, and finally far inland to just one city in San Luis Obispo County, Paso Robles which is correctly part of California's "Central Coast" region.

 Panetta was first elected in 2016, after working as a deputy district attorney for Monterey County.

 He is the son of former Secretary of Defense Leon Panetta, and represents the same geographical region his father once represented in Congress.

 Early life and career

 Panetta graduated from Carmel High School in Carmel, California.
 He then attended Monterey Peninsula College and the University of California, Davis, graduating with a bachelor's degree in international relations.
 He then interned at the United States Department of State.
-Panetta received his J.D. degree from Santa Clara University School of Law.
+Panetta received his J.D. degree from the Santa Clara University School of Law.